morethanthemes/guesthouse-lite/site/modules/contrib/flexslider/flexslider_fields/README.txt

 (so you can leave it off once everything is configured) but it is recommended to use to setup your display settings.

 Usage
 =====

-Manage the fields on any entity (ex: node of type Article)
+Manage the field display on any entity (ex: node of type Article)

-Ex: admin/structure/types/manage/article
+Ex: admin/structure/types/manage/article/display

-Select any field of type "image" or "media" and set the display options to "FlexSlider".
+Select any field of type "image" and set the format to "FlexSlider".
+For entity reference fields (ex: media, paragraphs, etc) you can set the format to "FlexSlider (Entity)".
 Then select your option set in the display formatter settings.
 That's it!

 Responsive Images